PejperO/PokerCalculator/README.md

 2. Open the project in Android Studio.
 3. Build and run the project on an Android device or emulator.

+### Installing on a Mobile Device
+1. Go to the Releases section of this repository.
+2. Download the latest app-release.apk file directly to your mobile device.
+3. Once the download is complete, tap on the file to begin the installation process.
+>Note: Depending on your Android version, you may need to allow installations from unknown sources.
+This option is typically found in your device's security settings.

 ## License

 This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.